Niu1234/DLPJ/README.md

 * Download the dataset(videos) [here](https://webpages.uncc.edu/cchen62/dataset.html).

 ### Run
-we have two models and two clients in this project: CNN3DClient and CRNNClient.
+we have two models and three clients in this project: CNN3DClient and CRNNClient and CRNNVarlenClient

 In Jupyter notebook or a seperate python file, import the client class and run.